-6.4.
-Unrecognized deferred tax assets and liabilities
+6.4 Unrecognized deferred tax assets and liabilities

 - 6.4.1 The calculation of deferred taxes does not take into account the taxes that would be applicable in the case of disposal of investments in subsidiaries and associates, since the Group intends to retain the investment.
-Deferred taxes in respect of a distribution of profit in subsidiaries and associates were also not taken into account since the dividends are not taxable. - 6.4.2 Deferred tax assets have not been recognized in respect of carry-forward losses for tax purposes amounting to NIS 20 million as at December 31, 2013, since it is not probable that future taxable profit will be available for which the Group can utilize the tax benefits.

-6.4.3 DBS (an equity-accounted associate, see also Note 10.1 below) has carry-forward losses and deductions for inflation for tax purposes amounting to NIS 5.3 billion at the reporting date (as at December 31, 2012 - NIS 5 billion).
+Deferred taxes in respect of a distribution of profit in subsidiaries and associates were also not taken into account since the dividends are not taxable. - 6.4.2 Deferred tax assets have not been recognized in respect of carry-forward losses for tax purposes amounting to NIS 8 million as at December 31, 2014, since it is not probable that future taxable profit will be available against which the Group can utilize the tax benefits. - 6.4.3 DBS (an equity-accounted associate, see also Note 10.1 below) has carry-forward losses and deductions for inflation for tax purposes amounting to NIS 5.4 billion at the reporting date (as at December 31, 2013 NIS 5.3 billion).

-DBS does not create deferred tax assets since it is not probable that future taxable profit will be available for which the Group can utilize the benefits.
+As at December 31, 2014, DBS does not create deferred tax assets since it is not probable that future taxable profit will be available against which the Group can utilize the benefits.

-6.5.
-Recognized tax assets and deferred tax liabilities
+6.5 Recognized tax assets and deferred tax liabilities and their changes